memre12/itu_zes_weeklyhw/self_learning/crypto_currency_sim/README.md

 # Crypto Currency Simulation
-* My code represents simulation of a cryptocurrency market, where users can interact, enter orders, and observe market dynamics over time.
+* The code represents simulation of a cryptocurrency market, where users can interact, enter orders, and observe market dynamics over time.

 ## OrderBookEntry Class:
 *  **Constructor:** Initializes an OrderBookEntry with the provided parameters: price, amount, timestamp, product, orderType, and username.